charlieJ107/docker-mirrors/README.md

-# K8s GCR Mirrors
+# Docker Mirrors

-Mirrors of Google Container Registry for K8s
+Mirrors of some conatainer images such as dockerfile for Google Container Registry for K8s